starknet-edu/starknet-cairo-101/README.md

 These wallet solutions are similar to what Metamask is for Ethereum and allow users to initiate transactions and interact with applications on Starknet.
 - Follow the instructions in your wallet app to install the extension.
 It may take approximately 5 minutes for the account to be deployed.
 Note that in Starknet, there is only one type of account: smart contract accounts.
 This is called Account Abstraction, which is in contrast to Ethereum where there are wallets and smart contracts.
 In Starknet, every wallet is a smart contract, and there is no distinction between them and other smart contracts.
 To create a new wallet, you need to deploy a transaction that publishes your smart contract wallet to the network.
 - Make sure you are on the Goerli testnet network.
 - The tutorial’s points are held in contract  `WIP` ([Starkscan link](WIP), [Voyager link](WIP)).
-- Click "Add Token" in your installed wallet and add the tutorial contract address so that your points balance appears there.
-A new token called SC101 (starknet-cairo-101) will appear in your wallet.
+Click "Add Token" in your installed wallet and add the tutorial contract address so that your points balance appears there.
+A new token called `SC101` (starknet-cairo-101) will appear in your wallet.
-- To execute transactions on the Goerli Starknet testnet **you'll need testnet ETH to pay for gas**.
-Go to the [faucet](https://faucet.goerli.starknet.io/) and follow the instructions to get some.
-It could take several minutes, but you should receive some L2 Goerli ETH in your wallet that you can use to execute transactions on the testnet.
+- To execute transactions on the Goerli Starknet testnet, you will need testnet ETH to pay for gas.
+To obtain testnet ETH, go to the [faucet](https://faucet.goerli.starknet.io/) and follow the instructions.
+It may take several minutes, but you should receive some L2 Goerli ETH in your wallet that you can use to execute transactions on the testnet.

 ### 2. Solving exercises and getting points​
 ​